How to Apply for a Freelance Work Visa in Italy

 Freelancing in Italy is not for the fainthearted, but as an "extracomunitario," the Italian word for non-EU citizens regardless of whether you're an illegal immigrant or a bone-fide business person — it is your best bet for gaining a work visa.

-EU-widening to include the former Soviet Bloc means an ever dwindling number of visas on offer.
+EU-widening to include parts of the former Soviet Bloc means an ever dwindling number of visas on offer.
 Since only a set amount are given out each year, these acquire the value of gold dust.
 So before you decide to venture down this route ask yourself if you are prepared to deal with all the legwork and the constant flitting backwards and forwards between Italy and America as you deal with the relevant authorities.

 Your freelance visa will only be valid for the length of your work contract — if your employer states that he is willing to hire you for one month, your visa will only cover this period.
 Thus it makes more sense to secure job offers from as many different sources as possible and present all of these to the Questura in the town you will be living and working in.
 The longer you can find work for, the longer your visa will last.